FAQs - Updated November 2025

 7.Why would the City propose fencing a public park?

-While Eugene’s parks have traditionally not been fenced, the ability for Parks to close gates at Scobert Gardens overnight would reduce the instances of overnight illicit activities, consistent vandalism to park property, behavioral impacts to adjacent property owners and misuse of park amenities.
+While Eugene’s parks have traditionally not been fenced, the ability for Parks to close gates at Scobert Gardens overnight will reduce the instances of overnight illicit activities, consistent vandalism to park property, behavioral impacts to adjacent properties, and misuse of park amenities.
 The City cannot provide the personnel required to enforce park rules overnight throughout the year and it is more cost effective to construct a fence with one-time dollars than to provide consistent ongoing operational dollars.
 By reducing the significant operational time and dollars spent on security and vandalism, more resources can be directed to the maintenance and upkeep of the park.

 8. Why is there a fence at the back of the park and will it be there after the renovation?

 The fence at the south end of the park currently limits access to about 1/2 of the entire park property and was installed in 1998 to create a buffer between the park and the neighboring properties to the south.
-Neighbors on West 5th Avenue, whose back gardens abut park property, were consistently experiencing vandalism, theft, extreme noise and more from illicit activities originating in the park.
+Neighbors on West 5th Avenue, whose backyards abut park property, were consistently experiencing vandalism, theft, extreme noise and more from illicit activities originating in the park.
 The installation of the fence along the alignment of the original park path closed off access to a large area of the park but also significantly improved day-to-day conditions for adjacent neighbors.

 9. Why is a section of the park not accessible to the public and what’s the plan for this area when the renovation is complete?